List of Acapulco Shore cast members: Cast changes

-Series eight introduced twelve new cast members: Aarón Albores, Alba Zepeda, Charlotte Cannigia, Diana Chiquete, Diego Garsiasela, Eduardo Schobert, Jacky Ramirez, Jaylin Castellanos and Matheus Crivella.
-Ramiro Giménez returned to season eight after his last appearance in the previous season.
+Series eight introduced twelve new members of the cast that initially included Alba Zepeda, Diego Garsiasela, Jacky Ramirez and Jaylin Castellanos, and later Charlotte Caniggia, Eduardo Schobert and Matheus Crivella joined, this figure also includes the supporting cast, Aarón Albores and Diana Chiquete, while Ramiro Giménez repeats as a supporting cast.
 During the seventh episode of this season, Aarón Albores was removed from the show after threatening to kill another cast member, later Beni Falcón left the series in episode ten.
 Ignacia Michelson announced her departure from the program to focus on her mental health.
 Matheus Crivella also did not return to the show after joining Rio Shore.
 Despite announcing her participation for one more season, Charlotte Caniggia did not return to the show, in addition to Diana Chiquete, Eduardo Schobert and Ramiro Giménez.

 In December 2021, the return of Beni Falcón was announced for the ninth season of the program, in addition to the debut of Carlos Pantoja, José Rodríguez, Nati Peláez and Santiago Santana.
 Later, in January 2022, MTV announced the participation of Diego Garciasela and Jibranne Bazán, plus the return of Rocío Sánchez after having appeared for the last time in the seventh season and the incorporation of Andrés Altafulla.
 Diego decided to leave the show in the sixth episode to take a break and recover physically and mentally.
 Kelly Medanie, Kelly Reales, and Maria Fletcher joined the show in the seventh and ninth episodes, respectively.
 In June 2022, it was announced via social media that none of the rookies from the ninth season would be returning to the show for the tenth season.
 In August 2022, the return of the original member Luis Méndez was secured, as well as five new members, including Abel Robles, Andrés Cervantes, Elizabeth Varela, Ricardo Ochoa and Sebastián Gálvez.
 Jaylin Castellanos and Rocío Sánchez made a brief return to the show, while Roberto Mora and Alejandra Varela joined the show for the first time in the fifth and sixth chapters, respectively.

+By the eleventh season, half the cast had declined, including Karime Pindter and Luis Mendez, this being the first season not to include an original cast member.
+Roberto Mora was promoted to full time member.
+Leslie Gallardo from season five returned to the show, while Abigail Salazar, Andrea Otaola, Jesús Esparza, and Regina Coquet joined the show.
+Javier Barrera, Claudia Ariz and Sofía Lozano and former cast member Jibranne Bazán joined the supporting cast.
+It also has the return of Isabel Castro who decided to leave voluntarily before the end of the season.